mpv-player/mpv/DOCS/man/en/options.rst

     consider using options such as ``--srate`` and ``--format`` to explicitly select what the shared output format will be.

---geometry=<x[%][:y[%]]>, --geometry=<[WxH][+-x+-y]>
+--geometry=<[W[xH]][+-x+-y]>, --geometry=<x:y>
-    Adjust where the output is on the screen initially.
-The x and y specifications are in pixels measured from the top-left of the screen to the top-left of the image being displayed, however if a percentage sign is given after the argument it turns the value into a percentage of the screen size in that direction.
-It also supports the standard X11 ``--geometry`` option format, in which e.g. +10-50 means "place 10 pixels from the left border and 50 pixels from the lower border" and "--20+-10" means "place 20 pixels beyond the right and 10 pixels beyond the top border".
+    Adjust the initial window position or size.
+W and H set the window size in pixels. x and y set the window position, measured in pixels from the top-left of the screen to the top-left of the image being displayed.
+If a percentage sign (``%``) is given after the argument it turns the value into a percentage of the screen size in that direction.
+Positions are specified similar to the standard X11 ``--geometry`` option format, in which e.g.
+    +10-50 means "place 10 pixels from the left border and 50 pixels from the lower border" and "--20+-10" means "place 20 pixels beyond the right and 10 pixels beyond the top border".

     If an external window is specified using the ``--wid`` option, then the x and y coordinates are relative to the top-left corner of the window rather than the screen.
 The coordinates are relative to the screen given with ``--screen`` for the video output drivers that fully support ``--screen``.

-    *NOTE*: May not be supported by some of the older VO drivers.
+    *NOTE*: Generally only supported by GUI VOs.
+Ignored for encoding.

     *NOTE (OSX)*: On Mac OSX the origin of the screen coordinate system is located on the the bottom-left corner.
 For instance, ``0:0`` will place the